Main Menu (Mobile)- Block

 In-line automatic focus, stigmation, and aperture alignment optimization

 Closed-loop control of FIB milling

 Email notification for warnings and auto-pause of operation to avoid sample damage

 Real-time image alignment

-The high-impact developments described here, and in more detail in the publication, have made a substantial change in FIB-SEM enabled research, as shown by the 97 citations times of the first publication.
-The patent rights and designs are available for commercial license for manufacture and sale.
+In more detail in the publication, the high-impact developments described here have made a substantial change in FIB-SEM enabled research, as shown by the 97 citations times of the first publication.
+The patent rights and designs are available for a commercial license for manufacture and sale.